Title(s): Interim Provost, Distinguished Professor

 Phone: (319) 384-1503

-Sue Curry, PhD, is former dean of the University of Iowa College of Public Health and Distinguished Professor in the Department of Health Management and Policy, and currently interim provost of the University of Iowa.
+Sue Curry, PhD, is a Distinguished Professor in the Department of Health Management and Policy, and former dean of the University of Iowa College of Public Health.
+She is currently interim provost of the University of Iowa.

-She was appointed vice chair of the US Preventive Services Task Force in March 2018.
-She was previously appointed vice chair in March 2016 and served as a member of the Task Force from January 2009 through December 2014.
+Dr. Curry was appointed chair of the U.S. Preventive Services Task Force in March 2018.
+She was previously appointed vice chair in March 2016 and served as a member from 2009 through 2014.
 Dr. Curry was elected to the National Academy of Medicine (formerly the Institute of Medicine) in 2010 and is a member of their Board on Population Health and past section 9 chair.
 She is a member of the CDC’s Interagency Committee on Smoking and Health and Association of Schools and Programs of Public Health Board of Directors.
 Dr. Curry’s past professional service activities include vice chair of the Board of Directors of the Truth Initiative (formerly the American Legacy Foundation) and member of the Board of Scientific Advisors for the National Cancer Institute.
 She is a fellow of both the Society of Behavioral Medicine and the American Psychological Association.